licaroline/CSC391/Project5/README.md

 ### About the code
 This script makes use of the [PyTorch implementation of CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Download that repo and add the script in the same directory as `train.py` and `test.py`.

 Example usage:
 ```bash